pytorch/tutorials/advanced_source/cpp_export.rst

 low latencies and strict deployment requirements.
 For production scenarios, C++ is very often the language of choice, even if only to bind it into another language like Java, Rust or Go.
-The following paragraphs will outline the path PyTorch provides in order to go from an existing Python model to a serialized representation that can be *loaded* and *executed* purely from C++ with no dependency on Python.
+The following paragraphs will outline the path PyTorch provides to go from an existing Python model to a serialized representation that can be *loaded* and *executed* purely from C++, with no dependency on Python.

 Step 1: Converting Your PyTorch Model to Torch Script